ibm-cloud-docs/devsecops/devsecops-inventory.md

 * **Application Dependencies**: These are third-party services, APIs, and microservices that your cloud applications rely on to function flawlessly.

-* **{{site.data.keyword.keymanagementservicelong}} Secrets**: This refers to sensitive information essential for system operation, such as passwords, API keys, and encryption keys.
+* **{{site.data.keyword.keymanagementservicefull}} Secrets**: This refers to sensitive information essential for system operation, such as passwords, API keys, and encryption keys.
 These require meticulous control and secure storage within {{site.data.keyword.keymanagementservicelong_notm}}.
 {: shortdesc}

 ##  Structure and content of an inventory